You are looking for a PhD position ?

 For persons from (associated) EU member states as well as from outside Europe Marie Curie individual fellowships are supported.
 The selection procedure takes place typically once a year and is based on a proposal describing science project, training activities, as well as impact and implementation of the proposed research.
 A post-doc can apply for a maximum of two years of full support.
 Besides a generous salary, substantial means become available for travel and to participate in meetings, workshops and training events.
 More information is available from http://cordis.europa.eu.int/mariecurie-actions/.

 The applicant is expected to write a detailed (and rather long) application focusing on research and training program.
 A small number of experts in the field judges the applications on a number of aspects (far beyond the science part).
-The upcoming submission date is late summer 2018
+The submission dates are always around the second week of September.
+When you are interested, contact us at least 4 months in advance.

 You are looking for a position as laboratory technician ?

 We are hiring for 2 days / week a lab technician who will be responsible to take care of the laboratory infrastructure.
+This position will be combined with a 2 days / week position in the group of Prof. M. Koper, resulting in an 0.8 fte position.
 We are looking for a person with a technical background, a lot of hands-on experience, with a great affinity to technical equipment.
-The formal advertisement will be sent out mid April 2018.
+The formal advertisement is listed on the website of the Faculty.

 Once every second year the Greenberg foundation offers to a PhD student from a developing country the possibility of staying 9 months in the Sackler laboratory.
 When you feel your background fits this fellowship, simply contact us and the Greenberg selection committee will consider your application.